asiniy/ecto_state_machine/README.md

 - [x] Add status? methods
 - [ ] Introduce it at elixir-radar and my blog
 - [ ] Custom error messages for changeset
+- [ ] Rely on last versions of ecto & elixir